Bedwetting - what can it mean?

 It is mainly based on bladder control training – first during the day and then during the night; the training may last up to a few weeks.

-- Motivational treatment – it is rewarding the child for every dry night with complete withdrawing from punishing for wetting the bed – the child should help with cleaning the bed in the morning, but not as a punishment, but as a natural consequence of a bedwetting episode.
+- Motivational treatment – rewarding the child for every dry night with complete withdrawing from punishing for wetting the bed – the child should help with cleaning the bed in the morning, but not as a punishment, but as a natural consequence of a bedwetting episode.
 It is advised to limit the use of diapers as they are anti-motivational;

 - cutting down on drink consumption in the evenings and a visit to the toilet just before going to bed;